 - You are switching industries and lack reliable benchmarks

-- The company has a reputation for strong initial offers with limited negotiation room
+- The company has a reputation for strong initial offers with limited negotiation room (common at companies like Netflix or Stripe)

 Strategy 2: Building Your BATNA